graphology/documentation/docs/README.md

 Note that `graphology` also exposes type declaration so it can be comfortably used with [TypeScript](https://www.typescriptlang.org/).

-You may need to install `graphology-types` along `graphology`, depending on your npm version (it is declared as a peer dependency to avoid common synchronization issues), so it works smoothly:
+You may need to install `graphology-types` along `graphology`, depending on your npm version (it is declared as a peer dependency to avoid common issues), so it works smoothly:

 ```bash
 npm install graphology-types